 Oddest tucked-away artefact: Neuvy-Saint-Sepulchre, France

-Tucked away in a modern, developed Western European country lies the village of Neuvy Saint-Sepulchre, where since 1049 has stood a the Basilique Saint-Jacques-le-Majeur, which is a replica of the Church of the Holy Sepulchre in Jerusalem, built over the site where Jesus was crucified 2,000 years ago.
+Tucked away in a modern, developed Western European country lies the village of Neuvy Saint-Sepulchre, where since 1049 has stood a the Basilique Saint-Jacques-le-Majeur, a replica of Jerusalem’s Church of the Holy Sepulchre which was built over the site where Jesus was crucified 2,000 years ago.
 Inside the French replica church you will find relics, including two drops of “The precious blood of Christ”.

 The church was built by crusader knights returning from the Holy Land.
 It’s amazing to think that in a quiet village in the countryside of twenty first century secular France, lies a link back to the wars of religion a thousand years ago.